 Broad Bean, Oven Roasted Tomato, and Arugula Pasta Salad

 - Preheat your oven to around 175° C (350° F).
-Slice the tomatoes in half, coat with the 1 tsp of the olive oil, and arrange the halves cut side up on an oven tray or in a baking dish (I never deseed if I’m roasting tomatoes).
+Slice the tomatoes in half, coat with the 1 teaspoon of the olive oil, and arrange the halves cut side up on an oven tray or in a baking dish (I never deseed if I'm roasting tomatoes).
 Bake for anywhere between 20-45 minutes, or longer, depending on your desired tomato consistency.
 For a fruit with a little juice left, err on the side of 25-30ish; for a drier version go for a longer time.
 Check them every so often while cooking just to be sure.

 - Meanwhile, place the beans in boiling water for somewhere in the vicinity of four or 5 minutes.
 Drain and set aside.

 - Also cook the pasta as directed and mix it with the beans, rocket (arugula), lemon juice, and basil in a large bowl.
-Heat the remaining 3 tbsp of olive oil in a small skillet and gently fry the garlic for a minute or two before adding to the bowl as well.
+Heat the remaining 3 tablespoon of olive oil in a small skillet and gently fry the garlic for a minute or two before adding to the bowl as well.
 If you prefer raw garlic, mix it with the lemon and oil with a pestle and mortar instead of frying the garlic.
-I’d recommend preparing it the day before and serving as a cold salad if you do, just to allow time for the flavours to infuse and the garlic to mellow out a tad.
+I'd recommend preparing it the day before and serving as a cold salad if you do, just to allow time for the flavours to infuse and the garlic to mellow out a tad.

 - Once the tomatoes are finished cooking, chuck them in the pasta salad too, and stir to ensure everything's mixed evenly.
 Serve hot or cold!

 **gasp** how could anyone hate tomatoes? does not compute.

 will be making this for lunch today, thankyouverrrymuch.